Energy-conserving explicit and implicit time integration methods for the multi-dimensional Hermite-DG discretization of the Vlasov-Maxwell equations: Hermite-DG approximation of the Vlasov-Maxwell equations in space and velocity

 Let $\Uv(t) := ((\vecEN)^T,(\vecBN)^T)^T$ denote the \DG{} approximation of the vector-valued function $\uv$ in~\eqref{eq:Maxwell:conservative:05}.
 The bilinear form associated with the discretization of Maxwell's equations is

 where

 The linear functional $\Ls$ in~\eqref{eq:semi-discrete:Maxwell} is defined, for all $\varphi\in\calVN$, as

 The quantity $\NFLX{\nv\cdot\gv^{s,N}_{\Psi}}$ in~\eqref{eq:bilA:def} and $\NFLX{\FFE(\Uv)\nv}$ and $\NFLX{\FFB(\Uv)\nv}$ in~\eqref{eq:semi-discrete:Maxwell:E}-\eqref{eq:semi-discrete:Maxwell:B} are the numerical fluxes at the interfaces of the element boundaries.
 At the boundaries of the domain $\Ox$ these quantities are defined in accordance with the prescribed boundary conditions.
-We consider two different kinds of numerical fluxes for Maxwell's equations, the \emph{central numerical flux} and the \emph{upwind numerical flux}, while the Vlasov equation is treated with the upwind numerical flux.
-We provide a brief description of the numerical treatment of the boundary integral in the $x$ direction, and, in particular, at the face $\Fip$.
+We consider two different kinds of numerical fluxes for Maxwell's equations, the \emph{central numerical flux} and the \emph{upwind numerical flux}, while the Vlasov equation is treated with the upwind numerical flux. \revtwo{We remark that the choice of the numerical flux plays a crucial role in the conservation properties of the resulting semi-discrete problem and, hence, in the construction of the numerical time integrators, as it will be shown in Section~\ref{sec:cons-general}.} We provide a brief description of the numerical treatment of the boundary integral in the $x$ direction, and, in particular, at the face $\Fip$.
 We refer to~\cite[Section~4]{koshkarov2021} for a detailed derivation.
 Figure \ref{fig:numflux:notation} illustrates the meaning of the main symbols that we adopt in the paper.
 Let $\nv=(n_x,n_y,n_z)^T$ be the unit vector that is orthogonal to the boundary $\partial I$ of $I$ and $\nv_{\F_{*}}$ the normal vector to the face $\F_{*}$ indicated by a specific triple of indices, e.g., $\nv_{\F_{i+\frac12,j,k}}$.
 Since, by construction, $n_x=\pm 1$, $n_y=n_z=0$ on the two faces $\F_{i\pm\frac{1}{2},j,k}$, we obtain,

 Let $\Uv(\xv^{\pm}_{i+\frac{1}{2},j,k},t)$ denote $\lim_{\epsilon\to0}\Uv(\xv_{i+\frac{1}{2},j,k}\pm\epsilon\,\nv_{\F_{i+\frac12,j,k}},t)$.
 Then, \begin{description} \item[$\bullet$] the \textit{central numerical flux} is given by the formula: